Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The biggest trade-off is posture: this is a lounge-first sofa, and people who need firmer lumbar support or a more upright back angle may feel under-supported without an added pillow.
-The deep seat can also be awkward for shorter legs, especially for long upright sitting.
-Finally, tufting and leather character marks are part of the deal; if you want a perfectly uniform surface that hides crumbs, this style will annoy you more than it charms you.
+The biggest trade-off is posture.
+This is a lounge-first sofa, and anyone who wants firmer lumbar support or a more upright back angle may feel under-supported without an added pillow.
+The deep seat can also feel awkward for shorter legs during longer upright sits.
+And while the leather is easy enough to wipe down, the tufting and natural leather character mean this is not the right pick if you want a perfectly easy-to-clean surface that hides every crumb.

 Article Sven Tufted Leather Sofa Vs. Alternatives